centic9/MultiplicativeDigitalRoot/README.md

 allows to perform some of the operations much quicker.
 It also optimizes incrementing the number a lot to check much less numbers and skip large sections of numbers that are not relevant anyway.

+The third version at `MultiplicativeDigitalRootClass` is similar to the previous one but extracts code into a class `ByteArrayInteger` which encapsulates the handling of

 ## Change it

 ### Grab it